data2evidence/d2e/README.md

   - GitHub Username & PAT Token are required to fetch packages & images from docker registry `ghcr.io`
   - Fully Qualified Domain Name is required only if a Virtual Machine Server

-    - Otherise, defaults to `localhost:41100`, if running on desktop/laptop
+    - Otherwise, defaults to `localhost:41100`, if running on local workstation

 - References